-Northwest Restoration Needs Assessment The northwest restoration needs assessment is a joint project between The Nature Conservancy and the USFS Pacific Northwest Region.
-It seeks to answer the questions how much, where and what types of actions are needed to restore forested lands in Oregon and Washington.
+The northwest restoration needs assessment is a joint project between The Nature Conservancy and the USFS Pacific Northwest Region that addresses actions that are needed to restore forested lands in Oregon and Washington.
 LANDFIRE BpS models were used along with regional datasets to complete the analysis.
-The study, "A New Approach to Evaluate Forest Structure Restoration Needs Across Oregon and Washington," was published in Forest Ecology and Management.
+The study, A New Approach to Evaluate Forest Structure Restoration Needs Across Oregon and Washington by Haugo et al. (2015) is published in Forest Ecology and Management.
 Oregon: Regional Carbon Dioxide